astropy/halotools/docs/quickstart_and_tutorials/quickstart_guides/populating_mocks.rst

 .. _mock_making_quickstart:

 ****************************************************************
-Quickstart Guide to Generating a Mock Galaxy Distribution
+Quickstart guide to generating a mock galaxy distribution
 ****************************************************************

 Tutorial coming soon!

-Making Mock Observations
+Making mock observations
 ==========================

 Once you have a synthetic galaxy catalog in hand, you can use the